 Video and Discussion: Watch this video of a car being hacked remotely.
 As a class, discuss what surprised you in the video, and whether the students think this was an ethical experiment?
 Link: Hackers Remotely Kill a Jeep on the Highway | Wired

 Slide 22: Judging Rubric - This is the rubric used by the judges to assess your student’s submissions.
-You can share this with your class and use it to guide their AI concepts as they fill out their PowerPoint Submission Template. [update slide when rubric is finalized]
+You can share this with your class and use it to guide their AI concepts as they fill out their PowerPoint Submission Template.

 Conclusion